this is a contrived example

 The 'then' Ruby Keyword - What is it?

-Have you heard of the then keyword?
+Have you heard of the then method?
+I’d never heard of it, till now:

-This allows you to curry.
+then allows you to curry:

 # this is a contrived example